Softnet-Free/softnet-java/docs/pub-sub-events/handling-replacing-events.md

 ## 17.8.
 Handling Replacing events

-The client application subscribes to a Replacing event by calling the following method of the <span class="datatype">ClientEndpoint</span> class:
+A client application subscribes to a Replacing event by calling the following method of the <span class="datatype">ClientEndpoint</span> class:
 ```java
 public void subscribeToREvent(String eventName, RemoteEventListener listener)
 ```